Elon, North Carolina

 We need to use our spiritual muscles.
 We need to get up and use our spiritual gifts.
 If sedentary lifestyles lead to physical heart attacks, what happens when we become spiritually sedentary?
 The effect can be just as deadly.

 3. We do not apply what we know.

 We get fat physically by taking in more than we burn up.
 We eat more calories than we burn.
 We become too sedentary.
 We come, sit, take it in and don’t use what we learn every Sunday.
 If we study the Bible for information without application, we become spiritually fat.
-We become “bible fatheads”, as James MacDonald says.
+We become “bible fatheads,” as one preacher used to say.

 Paul goes on to say that spiritual exercise is far MORE VALUABLE.
 Physical exercise will help in this life but that is all it will do.
 Spiritual exercise is good for this life and the life to come.
 Godliness is good for this life.
 That seems like a strange statement but it has been proved scientifically.
 There have been all kinds of studies that say that people who are religious and attend church live longer lives and are healthier than those who do not.
 They have lower mortality rates.